gitter-badger/docker-redmine/README.md

 For more information refer https://github.com/jpetazzo/nsenter

+Another tool named `nsinit` can also be used for the same purpose.
+Please refer https://jpetazzo.github.io/2014/03/23/lxc-attach-nsinit-nsenter-docker-0-9/ for more information.

 # Upgrading

 To upgrade to newer redmine releases, simply follow this 4 step upgrade procedure.